Scenario #1 - Deeper Dive

 What should strike you as surprising is that at least the right 4 possibilities for Blue are not at all uncommon (the leftmost Blue boat is significantly by the lee.
 Not something displacement boats do that often, but Lasers and other dinghies certainly do).
 Picture a windward mark where some boats have rounded and are heading downwind (Blue) and others are still sailing to windward towards the mark (Yellow).
 I've been in this situation a hundred times if not more.

-• The relative position of these boat is very important, and
+• The relative position of these boats is very important, and

 • When put in motion, which boat is windward boat or leeward boat or neither, may change as the boats progress through the water.